NoonPacific/NPAudioStream/README.md

     <img src="http://alexgivens.com/npaudiostream-header.png" alt="NPAudioStream" title="NPAudioStream"
 </p>

-NPAudioStream is an easily controllable, robust audio streaming library for iOS and Mac OS X. It was built to interface a playlist of remote audio with standard music UI components.
+NPAudioStream is an easily controllable, robust audio streaming library for iOS, tvOS, and Mac OS X. It was built to interface a playlist of remote audio with standard music UI components.

 ## Features